 Protect Democracy’s counsels are responsible for driving our legal strategies in areas that are relevant to our core mission.
 From idea generation through all stages of planning and execution, counsels lead creative impact litigation, investigation, and legal policy strategies to deter, expose, and redress government acts that drive our democracy toward a more authoritarian form of government.
-Counsels manage all aspects of legal projects, whether we are doing the work entirely in-house or partnering with law firms providing pro bono assistance.
+Counsels manage all aspects of legal projects, whether we are doing the work entirely in-house or partnering with law firms or other organizations.
 Counsels also have opportunities to draw on our expert and advisory networks for guidance and support and to supervise law students in our affiliated Harvard Law School clinic.
+Counsels are able to work remotely from anywhere in the United States.

-- Developing and proposing ideas and priorities for litigation, fact finding, legislative oversight and policy reform, or other legal projects consistent with our mission, in coordination with the rest of the team.
+- Developing and proposing ideas and priorities for litigation, legal policy reform, fact investigations, and other legal projects consistent with our mission, in coordination with the rest of the team.

-- Researching and devising innovative legal arguments and potential litigation approaches, and serving as creative thought leaders on subjects within our mission.
+- Researching and devising innovative legal arguments and potential litigation approaches, and serving as bold and creative thought leaders on constitutional law and related subjects within our mission.

 - Managing affirmative impact litigation, including developing relationships with clients and co-counsel and working with experts and advisors.